pcardotatgit/XDR_Workflows_and_Stuffs/13-Interact_with_CTIM/readme.md

-# Dealing with SecureX CTIM ( Cisco Threat Intelligence Model )
+# Dealing with XDR CTIM ( Cisco Threat Intelligence Model )

 In this repository You will find  some python scripts given as examples of interaction with CTIM components.

-CTIM is one of the core of XDR / SecureX.
+CTIM is one of the core of XDR.
 This the Threat Hunting dedicated engine.

 The components described into this article are the following here under.
 But CTIM contains more components not described here.